Relationship OCD (ROCD): Doubt, Intrusive Thoughts, and Why Certainty Feels Impossible

-Most people experience occasional doubts in relationships.
+Most people experience moments of uncertainty in relationships.
 You might wonder whether the relationship will last, whether your feelings are strong enough, or whether you and your partner are truly compatible.
-In healthy relationships, these questions usually pass.
+In healthy relationships, those questions usually pass.

-But for some people, relationship doubt does not fade.
-The same questions repeat over and over, creating anxiety and constant analysis about love, attraction, and commitment.
+But for some people, the same doubts repeat over and over.
+The mind keeps returning to the same questions, searching for certainty about love, attraction, commitment, or compatibility.
 This experience is often connected to something known as Relationship OCD, sometimes shortened to ROCD.

-This page organizes articles that explore relationship doubt, intrusive thoughts about love, and the psychological patterns that can cause people to feel trapped in cycles of reassurance seeking and emotional analysis.
+This page organizes articles that explore relationship doubt, intrusive thoughts about love, and the psychological patterns that can trap people in cycles of reassurance-seeking and emotional analysis.

 What Is Relationship OCD?